 Night 6: Read a good Jewish story with your kids or grandkids.
 Whether it’s a classic – such as The Adventures of K’tonton: A Little Jewish Tom Thumb, a story from the All-of-a-Kind Family series, or one of the new kids’ Hanukkah story books – enjoy the time you spend together.

 Night 7: Celebrate with community!
-I’m going to invite friends and neighbors, Jews and non-Jews, to light the hanukkiyah and toast the holiday.
+I’m going to invite friends and neighbors, people from different faith and cultural backgrounds, to light the hanukkiyah and toast the holiday.
 On Friday night, we’ll take our Hanukkah menorah and candles to temple to join friends to light the candles together.
 See if there’s a latke party at a Reform synagogue in your neighborhood!

 Night 8: Make the gifts you give personal.
 I’m going to write IOU gift cards to friends, neighbors, and relatives, offering my help with something I know they would enjoy or would be useful to them.
 Depending on your own expertise and interests, you can offer to set up a computer, fix a faucet, hang blinds, babysit, host a Shabbat dinner, deliver a home-cooked meal, buy groceries, tutor, vacuum, or hang shelves.
 I’m planning to gift time to teach others some of the things I enjoy – reading Hebrew, swimming, braiding a challah, crocheting a scarf, and doing yoga.